RIFTS-UNH/RIFTS-Hardware/antenna-mounts/Manufacturing/BOM.md

 Recommended installation procedure:

 1. Heat a soldering iron to approximately **230 °C**.
+2. Orient the brass heat-set insert so that the **serrated face is facing outward from the printed part** (toward the ceiling during installation), with the smooth face entering the printed hole first.
+The serrated face should **not** be pointed down into the hole.
-2. Carefully press the brass heat-set insert into the prepared hole while applying controlled downward pressure.
+3. Carefully press the heat-set insert into the prepared hole while applying controlled downward pressure.
-3. Allow the surrounding plastic to cool and solidify around the insert before applying mechanical load.
+4. Allow the surrounding plastic to cool and solidify around the insert before applying mechanical load.

+Proper insert orientation is important.
+Installing the insert upside down may reduce mechanical retention because the serrated surface is intended to embed into the surrounding plastic and resist pull-out forces.

 A heat-set insert press attachment designed to work with a soldering iron can improve alignment and consistency.